-First-Semester Academic Advising:
+First-Year Academic Advising:

-All incoming first-year students are advised by a first-semester advisor for their initial semester's courses.
-In addition to providing course selection guidance, first-semester advisors discuss degree requirements, share academic resources, and assist students with online course registration.
+Incoming students are assigned to a first-year advisor from the Office of Undergraduate Academic Advising (UAA).
+In addition to providing course selection guidance throughout their first year, first-year advisors discuss career plans, degree requirements and progress, introduce academic resources, and assist students with online course registration.
 For those requiring a placement exam, first-semester advisement occurs following exam completion.
-Students transition to a faculty advisor in their major for advisement in subsequent semesters.
+Students transition to a faculty or staff advisor associated with their major for advisement after their first year, though proactive UAA support continues throughout their time as an undergraduate student.